Distinction Dunedin Hotel

-The four level Distinction Dunedin Hotel Carpark is of pre-cast panel and steel construction, and provides 139 parking spaces for both public parking and the patrons from the adjacent Distinction Dunedin Hotel.
+The four level Distinction Dunedin Hotel parking building is of pre-cast panel and steel construction, and provides 139 parking spaces for both public parking and the patrons from the adjacent Distinction Dunedin Hotel.

 Groundworks for the project were undertaken with archaeological monitoring, as the site was formerly the site of historic Edinburgh House.
 Sitting on unstable reclaimed land, 14 piles were driven to a depth of 16-24 metres to support the structure.
 This was noisy work in a CBD location, and we kept in constant contact with neighbouring properties to minimise disruption to them.